 Transitioning from the military to civilian life is a huge change that involves critical financial considerations.
 We’ve put together a list of financial recommendations for you to consider before separating.

-1. Put together a transition fund.
+1. Put together an emergency fund.

 2. Know your future tax situation.

-3. Learn your coverage options.
+3. Understand your coverage options.

 4. Consider your retirement plan.

-5. Understand your veteran benefits.
+5. Understand your veterans’ benefits.

-- Housing assistance
+- Housing Assistance